divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 ![](https://drive.google.com/uc?export=view&id=1wDNMrl7VpSiQtJXOTW2ekngv_pKn1uil)

-First, any change in the database could break your service, you will be extremely coupled to the main database schema, taking away some of the benefits of creating a separate service, like independent deployments.
+First, any change in the database could break your service.
+You will be extremely coupled to the main database schema, taking away some of the benefits of creating a separate service, like independent deployments.

 Testing can also be very difficult with this approach.
-In modern developments is increasingly more common to deploy your dependencies locally with docker, including recreating your database anytime you want, for example, when running integration tests.
+Recently it have become increasingly more common to deploy your dependencies locally with docker, including recreating your database anytime you want, for example, when running integration tests.

-Chances are this will be impossible with a monolithic database.
+Chances are this will be nearly impossible with a monolithic database.
 Running the migration scripts on a 5 year behemoth could take a very long time, and filling test data in a database with tables spamming foreign keys around multiple places could be a complete nightmare.

 The advantage of this approach is that it is really fast and fairly simple to implement, making it less likely to fail, but also really hard to evolve.